Positive contractive projections in Schatten Spaces: Appendix: Equivalence in Types 5 and 6

 We use the same notations as in Section 2, which are used to define Types 4, 5 and 6.
 Let $N\geq 2$ and let $\La_N^e$ (resp. $\La_N^o$) be the subspace of $\La_N$ spanned by even tensors (resp. odd tensors).
 In particular, we have \(\La_N = \La_N^e \overset{\perp}{\oplus}\La_N^o.\) For $1\leq k\leq N$, recall that $c_k : \La_N\to \La_N$ denotes the creation operator, defined by $x\mapsto e_k\wedge x$.
 Let \(x_k : \La_N^e \to \La_N^o\) and \(\Tilde{x}_k : \La_N^e\to \La_N^o\) be the restrictions of $c_k$ and $c_k^*$ to \(\La_N^e\) respectively.
 Define and We write $AH(N)^p$ (respectively $BH(N)^p$ and $DAH(N)^p$) to denote the space $AH(N)$ (resp. $BH(N)$ and $DAH(N)$) endowed with the norm of $S^p(\La_N^e, \La_N^o)$ (resp. $S^p(\La_N^o, \La_N^e)$ and $S^p(\La_N^e, \La_N^o)$).
 Let $T : AH(N)^p\to BH(N)^p$ be the linear map defined by This map is a surjective isometry; see \cite[Section 2]{MRR} for more details.

 \begin{definition} Let $1\leq p<\infty$ and let $H$ be a Hilbert space. \begin{enumerate} \item Let $N\geq 2$.
-A subspace $X \subset S^p(H)$ is called elementary subspace of type 5 (in the sense of Arazy-Friedman) when $X$ is equivalent to the subspace for some operators $a_1\in S^p(H_1)$ and $a_2\in S^p(H_2)$. \item Let $N\geq 3$.
-A subspace $X \subset S^p(H)$ is called elementary subspace of type 6 (in the sense of Arazy-Friedman) when $X$ is equivalent to the subspace for some operator $a\in S^p(H_1)$. \end{enumerate} \end{definition}
+A subspace $X$ of the space $S^p(H)$ is called elementary subspace of type 5 (in the sense of Arazy-Friedman) when $X$ is equivalent to the subspace for some operators $a_1\in S^p(H_1)$ and $a_2\in S^p(H_2)$. \item Let $N\geq 3$.
+A subspace $X$ of the space $S^p(H)$ is called elementary subspace of type 6 (in the sense of Arazy-Friedman) when $X$ is equivalent to the subspace for some operator $a\in S^p(H_1)$. \end{enumerate} \end{definition}

 The following proposition immediately implies that the subspaces of type 5 (resp. type 6) in the sense of Arazy-Friedman coincide with the subspaces of type 5 (resp. type 6) in the sense of the present article.